-6. 24-pin ATX power connector
+5. 24-pin ATX power connector

 The main power for the motherboard is located on the right side of the board and perpendicular to the PCB; this is also described as a "Vertical" connector (See Page 36 for more specifics to the connector itself, and associated wiring/pinouts).
-The 24-pin connector is directional and the connector needs the tab on the socket to line up with the release clip located on the 24-pin connector from the power supply.
-This connector pulls the bulk of the power for all components; other connectors, such as CPU +12V EPS, PCIe (video card AND motherboard sides), have been added to reduce the load and increase longevity due to wiring and trace limitations.
+The 24-pin connector IS directional and the connector needs the tab on the socket to line up with the release clip located on the 24-pin connector from the power supply.
+This connector pulls the bulk of the power for all components; other connectors, such as EPS, PCIe (video card AND motherboard sides), have been added to reduce the load and increase longevity due to wiring and trace limitations.

-7. Dual 8-pin EPS Connectors
+6. 8-pin EPS Connector

-The +12V EPS is dual dedicated power input for the CPU (See Page 37 for more specifics to the connector itself, and associated wiring/pinouts).
+The EPS is dedicated power for the CPU (See Page 37 for more specifics to the connector itself, and associated wiring/pinouts).
 Carefully choose the correct power cable by consulting with the installation manual for your power supply.
-This connector is designed only to work with an EPS or CPU cable.
-System builders may make the mistake of plugging in a PCIe 8-pin or 6+2-pin connector, which will prevent the board from POSTing and possibly short or damage the board.
-Although the cables appear similar, they are wired differently and attaching a PCIe cable to an EPS connector may cause damage to the motherboard.
+This connector is designed to only work with an EPS or CPU cable.
+System builders sometimes make the mistake of plugging in a PCIe 8-pin or 6+2-pin connector, which will prevent the board from completing POST and possibly short or damage the board.
+Although PCIe and EPS cables appear similar, they are wired differently and attaching the wrong connector may cause damage to the motherboard.